Badge photo

 • Exploring the link between hotel clusters and regions more.

 I hope you have fun with this competition!
-I'd love to hear any feedback you have.
-If you want to learn more before diving into the competition, check out our courses on Dataquest to learn about data manipulation, statistics, machine learning, how to work with Spark, and more.
+If you want to learn more, check out our data science courses to learn about data manipulation, statistics, machine learning, AI chatbots, deep learning, and more.